-Fig. 2 shows chord diagram plots depicting cumulative bilateral links for asylum seekers in the periods 2006-2010 and 2011-2015 based on bilateral data from the UNHCR.
-In the first period considered, the largest source of asylum seekers was from Sub-Saharan Africa, with many of them making applications within the region.
+Figure 2 shows chord diagram plots depicting cumulative bilateral links for asylum seekers in the periods 2006-2010 and 2011-2015 based on data country of origin - country of applications data from the UNHCR.
+In the first period considered, the largest source of asylum seekers was from Sub-Saharan Africa with many making applications within the region.
 Additionally, Western Europe received a large volume of asylum applications, especially from Northern Africa and Western Asia, Sub-Saharan Africa and Southern Asia.
-In the period 2011-2015, the number of asylum applications in Sub-Saharan Africa remained large (about 1.8 million asylum seekers).
-However, the origin regions of the largest number of asylum seekers in this period were Northern Africa and Western Asia (over 2.4 million), predominantly in Syria and other countries affected by the Arab spring.
-Many of those seeking asylum from these countries made applications in countries of Southern Europe and Western Europe.
+In the period 2011-2015, the number of asylum applications in Sub-Saharan Africa remained large (about 1.8 million asylum seekers came from the region).
+However, the largest origin region of asylum seekers was from Northern Africa and Western Asia (over 2.4 million), predominantly in Syria and other countries affected by the Arab spring.
+Many of those seeking asylum from these countries made applications in Southern Europe and Western Europe.

-3.2.2.
-Conflict data
+3.2.2 Conflict data

 Information on battle-related deaths are from the Uppsala Conflict Data Program (UCDP) Georeferenced Event Dataset (GED) Global version 17.1 (UCDP, 2018).
-The dataset contains 135,181 events and the dataset covers the entirety of the globe (excluding Syria), with information ranging from January 1989 to December 2016.
+The dataset contains 135181 events and the dataset covers the entirety of the Globe (excluding Syria), with information ranging from January 1989 to December 2016.
 The figures for Syria are obtained from the UCDP Battle Related Deaths Dataset 17.1, which contains conflict-year and dyad-year information on the number of battle-related deaths in conflicts from 1989 to 2016.
 The most recent version is version 17.1.
-Conflict is defined by the existence of at least one yearly battle-related death, although robustness checks are carried out using a threshold of 25 casualties.
+Conflict is defined in line with the UCDP GED as yearly battle-related deaths exceeding 25 casualties.
+Therefore, a country is considered to be in conflict if there are at least 25 casualties, both state-based and non-state-based, in a given calendar year.

-3.2.3.
-Climate data
+3.2.3 Climate data

-Climatic factors are measured using the Standardised Precipitation-Evapotranspiration Index (SPEI).
-The SPEI is a multiscalar drought index based on climatic data and used for determining the onset, duration and magnitude of drought conditions with respect to normal conditions in a variety of natural and managed systems (e.g. crops, ecosystems, rivers).
-SPEI data are obtained from the Global SPEI database, which offers historical information about drought conditions at the global scale, with a spatial resolution of 0.5° and monthly periodicity (Beguería et al., 2010).
-The current version of the dataset covers the period between January 1901 and December 2015 based on Climatic Research Unit's TS 3.23 input data (monthly precipitation and potential evapotranspiration (Harris et al., 2014).
+Climatic factor is measured using the Standardised Precipitation-Evapotranspiration Index (SPEI).
+SPEI is a multiscalar drought index based on climatic data and used for determining the onset, duration and magnitude of drought conditions with respect to normal conditions in a variety of natural and managed systems (e.g. crops, ecosystems, rivers).
+SPEI data are obtained from the Global SPEI database, offering long-time, robust information about drought conditions at the global scale, with a spatial resolution of 0.5 degrees and monthly periodicity (Beguería et al., 2010).
+The current version of the dataset covers the period between January 1901 and December 2015 based on Climatic Research Unit's TS 3.23 input data (monthly precipitation and potential evapotranspiration) (Harris et al., 2014).

 SPEI measures the intensity and spatial distribution of droughts.
 It is considered superior to other drought indices, since it captures the effects of evaporation and transpiration caused by temperature, along with precipitation (Vicente-Serrano et al., 2010).
-SPEI is measured on an intensity scale with negative values, indicating drought conditions, and positive values, indicating wet conditions.
-The index can be used to further categorise drought conditions into mild (-1 < SPEI < 0), moderate ($-1.5 < SPEI \le -1$), severe ($-2 < SPEI \le -1.5$), and extreme (SPEI ≤ -2) (Mckee et al., 1993; Paulo and Pereira, 2006).
+SPEI is measured on an intensity scale with both negative values, indicating drought conditions, and positive values, indicating wet conditions.
+The index can be used to further categorise drought conditions into mild (-1 < SPEI < 0), moderate ( $-1.5 < SPEI \le -1$ ), severe ( $-2 < SPEI \le -1.5$ ), and extreme (SPEI $\le -2$ ) (Mckee et al., 1993; Paulo and Pereira, 2006).